Between Nevada Day and Halloween, Carson City is gearing up for a busy holiday weekend. Trick-or-treating takes place Friday night in Carson City.

 Weather permitting, hot air balloons will float above Carson Street and open parade day when they launch with the help of the Great Reno Balloon Race at 8 a.m. near the Carson Mall on Carson Street.
 Call Stephen Lincoln at 775-841-1000.

-Prizes for fullest, reddest, whitest, blackest and scruffiest beards, as well as best salt and pepper beard and best groomed beard, and most bearded community will be at stake in the Nevada Day Beard Contest immediately following the parade in the south parking lot of the old Citibank building, 308 N. Curry St.
+Prizes for fullest, reddest, whitest, blackest and scruffiest beards, as well as best salt and pepper beard and best groomed beard, and most bearded community in the Nevada Day Beard Contest immediately following the parade in the south parking lot of the old Citibank building, 308 N. Curry St.

 Carson and Mills Park Railroad train rides every 30 minutes from noon to 6 p.m.
 Admission is $2 per person.
 Go to http://carsoncityrailroadassociation.org/.